MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/installation/issues-workarounds-visual-studio-2013-setup.md

 ## Symptoms

-If you install Visual Studio 2013 Preview, and then install a newer version of Visual Studio 2013 without first uninstalling Preview, some Visual Studio shortcut names aren't correctly updated to indicate that a new version is installed.
+If you installed Visual Studio 2013 Preview, and then install a newer version of Visual Studio 2013 without first uninstalling Preview, some Visual Studio shortcut names aren't correctly updated to indicate that a new version is installed.

 > [!NOTE]
 > These shortcut names are incorrect but correctly point to the newer Visual Studio installation, so it isn't necessary to take any action.